rreusser/scijs-benchmark/README.md

 // ╚═════════════════╧═════════╧══════════════╧═══════════╧═════════════════════════╝
 ```

-### Custom timing function
+### Automatic timing

-The minimum for both tests reflects the (lack of) precision of `Date.now`.
-To use a high resolution timer,
+The numerically identical minima in the test above reflect the (lack of) precision of `Date.now`.
-you may specify a method for querying the time and computing the difference.
-For example, to use
+To use a high resolution timer, you may specify a method for querying the time and computing the
-`process.hrtime` to compute the time in milliseconds,
+difference.
+For example, to use `process.hrtime` to compute the time in milliseconds,

 ```javascript
 var bench = new Benchmark({